 The Night Andy Came Home: Dead of Night (1974)

-When US soldier Andy Brooks was shot dead during the Vietnam war, the sad news soon befall on his family as they prepare for his awaited return, much to their disbelief.
-But when Andy came back one night, apparently okay and alive, the Brooks welcomes him openly, dismissing his death as an error from the part of the military.
+When US soldier Andy Brooks got shot dead during the Vietnam war, the sad news soon befall on his family as they prepare for his awaited return, much to their disbelief.
+But when Andy comes back one night, apparently okay and alive, the Brooks welcome him openly, dismissing his reported death as an error from the part of the military.

-All the while, a murdered trucker caught the attention of the local authorities who began to wonder if Andy was be connected of the crime since the body was found so near to his home.
-The suspicions and Andy's erratic behavior soon starts to take toll on the family and soon reveals that some boys should never come back home...
+All the while, a murdered trucker caught the attention of the local authorities who begins to wonder if Andy is somehow connected to the crime since the body was found so near his home.
+The suspicions and Andy's erratic behavior soon starts to take toll on the family, revealing that some boys should never come back home...

-Dead of Night was one of Bob Clark's earlier proto-slashers (right before tackling the genre again in 1974 with his genre classic Black Christmas) and it is a notable variation of the "Monkey's Paw" tale where one single wish had brought something far sinister than imagined.
+Dead of Night is one of Bob Clark's earlier proto-slashers (right before tackling the genre again in the same year with his genre classic Black Christmas) and it is a notable variation of the "Monkey's Paw" tale where one single wish brought something far sinister than imagined.

-Made around the time of the Vietnam War, the film's anti-war sub-tones was more on the parallelism of realities between post-war trauma and Andy's supposed and never-explained reanimation.
-The horrors of the film relied less on the brutal murders and the supernatural, and more on the psychological effects that the war brought as the Brooks clan fell into either torment or denial of their love one's altered state, as well as Andy's desperate attempt to stay alive for his family, showing the pains of the aftermaths of war on both its soldiers and their families.
+Made around the time of the Vietnam War, the film's anti-war sub-tones is more on the parallelism of realities between post-war trauma and Andy's never-explained reanimation.
+The horrors of the film relied less on the brutal murders and the supernatural, and more on the psychological effects that it brings as the Brooks clan fall into either torment or denial of their love one's altered state, as well as Andy's desperate attempt to stay alive for his family, showing the pains of the aftermaths of war on both its soldiers and their loved ones.

 Dead of Night, Bob Clark's rare slasher flick that's a must see for not only fans of this subgenre, but of horror in general!
 Highly recommended if you can find it.